datatrail-jhu/04_githubbasics/manuscript/02_creating_repos.md

 Including a description for your repository is optional.

 You have a choice to make your repository public or private.
 Public repositories are viewable by the public.
 Anyone can see what code you have used for this project.
 You can still control who can contribute to this particular repository, but the repository is open to being forked by other people who may want to build off of your work in their own repositories.
 Private repositories are not viewable by the public, and you can still control who can contribute to this particular repository.
 It is generally a nice choice to make a repository public to share your work with others, but if you are working with sensitive information, it would be best to make the repository private.
-Keep in mind that you can have private repositories on Github only if you are a paid subscriber.
+Keep in mind that you can have private repositories on GitHub only if you are a paid subscriber.

 You can leave the other options at their default settings.